Battlestar Galactica: Starbuck #1 (Maximum Press)

 story gave us insight into Starbuck's origins or something, but

 it's just another story of him as a Colonial Warrior.
-The title

 of "Lunar Won" which I have used here is simply a pun on the name of

 the world called Lunar 1, and references Starbuck's "winning